limodou/ido/README.md

 ## Features

 * Simple core
-* color command output
+* Color command output
-* packages or commands collection should be origanize in a directory
+* Packages or commands collection should be organized in a directory
 * Installation script file is common Python source file
 * Builtin rich functions and you can easily extend
 * Packages installation aim user home first
-* Depends files can be stored in disk depends on your installation script
+* Depends files can be stored in disk depending on your installation script
-* User can make themself tool based on ido to customize their application requirements
+* User can create tool themselves based on ido to customize their application requirements
 * Written in Python, should be support 2.6, 2.7, 3.3, 3.4

 ## Install